FreeCAD/FreeCAD-documentation/wiki/FEM_PostFilterDataAlongLine.md

 ## Usage

 1. Select a previously created [result pipeline](FEM_PostPipelineFromResult.md) or another filter.
-2. Invoke the command either by   *
+2. Invoke the command either by:
     -   Pressing the button **<img src="images/FEM_PostFilterDataAlongLine.svg" width=16px> '''Line clip filter'''**.
     -   Using the menu **Results → <img src="images/FEM_PostFilterDataAlongLine.svg" width=16px> Line clip filter**.
 3. Specify the coordinates of two points defining the line along which the results are to be evaluated.
 Optionally, press the **Select Points** button and pick the points manually on the surface of the mesh.